 We deliberately chose “kind” instead of “nice” when defining our core values.
 While these two words are often used interchangeably, they are distinctly different.
 We’ve all been in situations where someone was nice, but not kind.
 ‘Nice’ typically refers to actions on the surface, while ‘kind’ indicates a deeper level of compassion and empathy that goes beyond polite behaviour.

-In the last five years we have had a lot of opportunities to reflect on this value, and more importantly, lean on it to become better in everything we do.
+In the last five years we have had a lot of opportunities to reflect on kindness as a core value, and more importantly, lean on it to become better in everything we do.

-But if kindness has proved such a powerful value for us, why aren’t other organizations keen to adopt this value?
+But if kindness as a core value has proved so powerful for us, why aren’t other organizations keen to adopt this value?
 And why do companies with ruthless dictators appear to thrive?

 Kindness has received a bad rap in the corporate world.
 This is partly because of the misconceptions and beliefs people have about civility in the workplace.
 For example, many of us associate kindness with softness or incompetence: She’s nice, but she’s a pushover.
 Or, we associate coldness with competence: He’s callous, but he’s a great leader.